Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Method

-We implemented a 3 × 3 mixed-design experiment in which each participant was randomly assigned to one of three search conditions (AI-led or ‘static’ vs. participant-led or ‘dynamic’ vs. control) and evaluated responses with varying degrees of hallucination (genuine, minor hallucination, major hallucination) as depicted in Figure \ref{fig:study_design}.
+Participants were randomly assigned to one of three search conditions (between-subjects factor: AI-led [static] vs. participant-led [dynamic] vs. control) and evaluated responses with varying degrees of hallucination (within-subjects factor: genuine content, minor hallucination, major hallucination)\ref{fig:study_design}.